 Option Description Mandatory Туре Default

 servers Array of used Yes array

 memcached

 servers, at

 least one server

 must be defined.

 Each server defi-

 nition is a string,

 allowed syntaxes:

 • host TCP

 connect

 to host

 on

 mem-

 cached

 default

 port

 (usu-

 ally

 11211,

 defined

 by PHP

 ini

 vari-

 able

 mem-

-cache.def ault_port
+cache.def fault_port

 • host:port

 TCP

 connect

 to host

-on port ,
+on port

 • tcp://hostnam e:port

 Same

 as

 above /

 /memcached.sock

 Connect

 to

 mem-

 cached

 server

 using unix

 sockets

-SUCKEIS

 compression Enable memcached No boolean FALSE

-compression internal data com- 110 DOUICAII IALSE
+compression internal data com- 110 DOUICALI IMLSE

 pression.
 Can be

 used to reduce

 memcached mem-

 ory consumption

 but adds additional

 compression /

 decompression

 CPU overhead

 on the accord-

 ing memcached

 servers.

-2.2 Port III.
-Monuo 1 221

-Neos\Cache\Backend\ApcBackend
+5C1 VC15.

+Neos\Cache\Backend\ApcuBackend

-APC is mostly known as an opcode cache for PHP source files but can be used to store user data as well.
+APCu is also known as APC without opcode cache.
+It can be used to store user data.
 As main advantage the data can be shared between different PHP processes and requests.
 All calls are direct memory calls.
 This makes this backend lightning fast for get() and set() operations.
-It can be an option for relatively small caches (few dozens of megabytes) which are read and written very often and becomes handy if APC is used as opcode cache anyway.
+It can be an option for relatively small caches (few dozens of megabytes) which are read and written very often.

-The implementation is very similar to the memcached backend implementation and suffers from the same problems if APC runs out of memory.
+The implementation is very similar to the memcached backend implementation and suffers from the same problems if APCu runs out of memory.